nonhermitian/mthree/docs/basic.rst

 In our case, ``qubits = [10, 12, 15, 13, 11, 14]`` is an appropriate layout.
 Importantly, the
-zeroth entry of the list tells us what physical qubit is readout to generate bit 0 in the output bit-strings.
+zeroth entry of the list tells us what physical qubit is readout to generate bit 0 in the output bitstrings.
 We must pass this list to both the calibration and correction steps of M3.

 .. jupyter-execute::